 “It’s time,” said Hermione in an awestruck voice.
 “Time!”

-This may be a way of telling us that in future books there will be a lot more time travel occurring but suffice to say, this is an example showing us that there are many more ways to interfere with time than just a Time Turner.
+This may be a way of telling us that in future books. there will be a lot more time travel occurring but suffice it to say, this is an example showing us that there are many more ways to interfere with time than just a Time-Turner.

-Throughout the books, there have been several references to ‘dark magic.’
-We have seen the Unforgivable Curses, but not much else in the way of dark magic.
+Throughout the books, there have been several references to Dark Magic.
+We have seen the Unforgivable Curses, but not much else in the way of Dark Magic.
 I believe time travel could be a method of Dark Arts, perhaps used by Voldemort to help him in his quests.
-Messing with the time is a very serious thing indeed.
+Messing with time is a very serious thing indeed.